 Then it’s back to the village where everyone will work together – community and us – to cook a fantastic farewell feast, share stories and enjoy each others company.
 It really can’t be stressed at just how incredible this village is – the number of visitors is highly regulated and there’s a genuine sense of fascination and intrigue from both the community wanting to learn about their visitors and vice versa.
 The evening ends with yet more star gazing and a final night with your homestay family.
 Again, facilities are very simple (but clean) but the experience more than makes up for any lack of mod-cons.

-Day 7: Transfer to Mae Sot and the adventure's end
+Day 7: Transfer to Mae Sot and the end of the adventure

-After breakfast it’s time to say goodbye to our hosts of the last two nights, soak up the atmosphere one more time and then we jump into our 4WD’s for the trip back down the mountains – just as exciting as on the way up – and to the town of Mae Sot where the adventure ends.
+After breakfast it’s time to say goodbye to your hosts of the last two nights, soak up the atmosphere one more time and then jump into your 4WD’s for the trip back down the mountains – just as exciting as on the way up – and on to the town of Mae Sot where the adventure ends.

-The transfer to Mae Sot takes around 2.5 hours and we’ll arrive in the town by 2:00pm taking you either to the airport (it’s less than an hours’ flight to Bangkok from here) or to your hotel for the night.
-The adventure ends when we say goodbye at either your hotel or the airport as you begin the rest of your travels in Thailand and South East Asia.
+The transfer to Mae Sot takes around 2.5 hours and you’ll arrive in the town by 2:00pm taking you either to the airport (it’s less than an hours’ flight to Bangkok from here) or to your hotel for the night.
+The adventure ends when you say goodbye to your guide team at either your hotel or the airport as you begin the rest of your travels in Thailand and South East Asia.